dafny-lang/dafny/docs/OnlineTutorial/ValueTypes.md

 For a complete guide to various collection types and their operations, see the document on the [Dafny type system](http://leino.science/papers/krml243.html).
-Note, if you want to use these types in an executing program and you care about performance, use Dafny's `/optimize` option when compiling.
+Note, if you want to use these types in an executing program and you care about performance, use Dafny's `-optimize` option when compiling.

 ## Sets